mathewgomas-alfred/mathewgomas.io/reference_manual/tools/polygon.rst

 |toolpolygon|

 With this tool you can draw polygons.
-Click the |mouseleft| to indicate the starting point and successive vertices, then double-click or press :kbd:`Enter` to connect the last vertex to the starting point.
+Click the |mouseleft| to indicate the starting point and successive vertices, then double-click or press the :kbd:`Enter` key to connect the last vertex to the starting point.

 :kbd:`Shift + Z` undoes the last clicked point.